MatthijsvdWielen/firely-docs-simplifier/administration/simplifierOrganizationPortal.rst

 Custom Workflow
 -----------------
-Custom workflows allows you to create statuses for your resources that fit your needs.
+Custom workflows allow you to create statuses for your resources that fit your needs.
 You can use this to communicate to your organization team, in your own language, the progress of any given resource.
 This is in addition to the standard FHIR workflows of “Draft”, “Active”, and “Retired”.
 The FHIR workflows cover the following statues:

 * Draft: This resource is still under development.
 * Active: This resource is ready for normal use.